Jamie Crabb MBACP, MA, PG Dip, BA (Hons.)

 Photos & videos

-I offer discounts to trainees, and some concessions based on your employment status, financial circumstances, availability and personal circumstances.
+I offer some concessions based on your employment status, financial circumstances, availability and personal circumstances.
 We can discuss this further if you choose to make contact or meet.

 I have co-edited a book based on my experience supporting Dyslexic students in higher education: